EES-TUe/congestion-management-nl/_pages/home.md

 ### <span style="color:#0077b6;">Background</span>

 <div style="font-size:1.1em;">
 With rapid energy transition and economic growth in the Netherlands, grid capacity is under unprecedented pressure.
 Most regions now face insufficient capacity for electrical system operation—known as grid congestion.
-Large consumers above 60 MW are required to participate in congestion management, but practical implementation and future expectations remain key challenges.
+Customers with a connection of over 1 MW are required to participate in congestion management if flexibility is lacking.
+Although great progress has been made in practical implementation, significant challenges remain with regard to future expectations.
 </div>

 ---